-Greenhouse gas balance of land use (soil, vegetation)
+Greenhouse gas balance of land use

-The Land Use sector records greenhouse gas fluxes that occur in connection with land use (such as forestry and agriculture, settlements or protection areas) or as the result of a change in land use, such as building houses on former cropland.
-Unlike the other sectors, which only produce emissions, the carbon stock of the soil and vegetation can increase and thus remove carbon dioxide (CO2) from the atmosphere (so-called carbon sinks).
+The Land Use sector records greenhouse gas fluxes that occur in connection with land use or as the result of a change in land use, such as building houses on former cropland.
+Unlike the other sectors, which only produce emissions, the amount of carbon stored in vegetation and soils can increase or decrease.
+In this way, carbon dioxide (CO2) is removed from or added to the atmosphere.

-The greenhouse gas fluxes are surveyed for six categories of land use: forest, cropland, grassland, wetlands, settlements and unproductive land (other land).
+The greenhouse gas fluxes are surveyed for six categories of land use: forest, cropland, grassland, wetlands, settlements and other land.
 The carbon stock of harvested wood products made from Swiss wood is also recorded.
 CO2 is the most important greenhouse gas by far in the Land Use sector.
 Methane (CH4) and nitrous oxide (N2O) from fires, humus depletion, reservoirs and drained peatlands make a minor contribution to the emissions.
-With the exception of the years 2000, 2018 and 2022 Switzerland’s land use resulted in more CO2 equivalents being absorbed from the atmosphere by the soil and vegetation than were emitted.
-Switzerland thus reduced its annual net emissions of greenhouse gases.
+Emissions of CH4 and N2O are converted into CO2 equivalents and added to CO2 emissions.

-Forest land dominates the greenhouse gas balance of Switzerland’s land use.
-Most years, forest management has resulted in a distinct increase in the total carbon reservoir in trees, dead wood, litter and forest soils (“forest sink”).
-The forced usage following severe storms (Vivian in February 1990, Lothar in December 1999) and the rise in volumes harvested in some years (e.g. 2006, 2007, 2014) are clearly recognisable.
 In terms of climate policy, sound forest management can be achieved by using the wood grown in a cascade, firstly for long-lasting, high-quality harvested wood products and subsequently as fuel.
 In almost all the years since 1990, more wood has been incorporated into new products (such as building timber or furniture) than has been released from old ones.
-The size of the annual sink from harvested wood products has fallen in the past few years.
+However, the annual sink from harvested wood products has tended to decrease in recent decades.

 Wetlands now only account for a small part of the land area.
 As almost all of the remaining peatlands have been impaired by the consequences of previous use (particularly drainage), the build-up of peat has stopped, and many of the former sinks are now sources of greenhouse gases.